SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - This piece of work isn't just about managing performance, but also supporting people to do their best
 - We're trying to instil a new purpose, mindset, and culture
 - Doing new things in new ways requires a new name

+Note: I'm still using the bad name in this document for the time being.

+- Once we have decided what we're calling this thing, then I will re-write this section to turn it into a description of what the new things is (e.g. by reference to the values below)

 ### 3.2 System Values